-In the early 1930’s the first how-to-guide for public relations was created by Bacon’s Clipping Service.
+In the early 1930s, the first how-to-guide for public relations was created by Bacon’s Clipping Service.
 Along with this guide, they also started to produce media books.
 However, it wasn’t until the 1950’s that the publicity checker, a directory of names of publications and contact information for editors and reporters was widely available to communications professionals (there were smaller versions, similar to Yellow Pages available as early as the early 1900s).
-And wouldn’t you know it, those huge thousand plus page behemoth directories were produced and used well into the 2000s.
+And wouldn’t you know it, those huge thousand-plus page behemoth directories were produced and used well into the 2000s.

 I remember when I first started my career in public relations almost twenty years ago, flipping through page after page of those books to build my media contact lists.
 It was daunting and slow.
 A major downside was those books, we quickly learned, would rapidly become dated as media professionals would often retire or switch jobs or roles, sometimes more than once a year.
 It made it hard to forge long-term relationships with the media and as the databases only came out once a year we had to wait 365 days to learn about new media contacts and current job changes.

 Another wonderful advantage I have found to the online media database is the opportunity for more collaboration with my fellow publicists at Smith Publicity.
-My colleagues and I are able to use the database to upload personal contacts we have all gained over the years, share proprietary notes from media contacts on how or when they like to be pitched and provide the most current contact information including emails or phone numbers that may not be publically available.
+My colleagues and I are able to use the database to upload personal contacts we have all gained over the years, share proprietary notes from media contacts on how or when they like to be pitched, and provide the most current contact information including emails or phone numbers that may not be publically available.
 For example, we recently teamed up to place three of our authors in the same Forbes article by being able to collaborate together through our media database with one specific media contact.

-Perhaps the most integral aspect of the media database, we have seen our relationships with the media flourish to a mutual beneficial camaraderie where they now often proactively come to us for sources for their stories.
+Perhaps the most integral aspect of the media database, we have seen our relationships with the media flourish to a mutually beneficial camaraderie where they now often proactively come to us for sources for their stories.
 The reason we have been able to build a reputation of providing quality, reliable sources and experts is in large part due to our database providing us the opportunity to really hone in and target very specific beats.
-For example, I worked on a book on the ecommerce company Amazon – instead of just focusing on business or tech beats (which would be very appropriate), I was able to use our database to pinpoint exact media contacts who cover Amazon – and there were quite a few.
-By targeting media who cover this exact topic (rather than ancillary topics) I was able to build quality contacts that will prove fruitful for a long time.
+For example, I worked on a book on the e-commerce company Amazon – instead of just focusing on business or tech beats (which would be very appropriate), I was able to use our database to pinpoint exact media contacts who cover Amazon – and there were quite a few.
+By targeting media that cover this exact topic (rather than ancillary topics) I was able to build quality contacts that will prove fruitful for a long time.

-The impact on our work has been extraordinary and we are continually excited about the advantages of using a media database that we are able to pass along to our clients, their books and their campaigns for years to come.
+The impact on our work has been extraordinary and we are continually excited about the advantages of using a media database that we are able to pass along to our clients, their books, and their campaigns for years to come.